 I completed a BSc in Nursing from the University of Saskatchewan, an MSc in Health Improvement and Health Promotion from Robert Gordon University, and a Postgraduate Certificate in Healthcare Law and Ethics from the University of Dundee.
 I am registered with the Nursing and Midwifery Council.

 In 2018, I was the recipient of the Excellence in Nursing Leadership Award, Canada.

 - MSc Advanced Professional Practice (Mental Health Practitioner)

 - Return to Practice (Adult/Child/Learning disability/Mental health)

-with a special interest in online teaching, health promotion, learning disability and mental health.
+with a special interest in online teaching, mental health and health promotion.